cljs/api/docfiles/syntax/NaN.md

 ## Summary

+Floating point representation of `NaN` (not a number), an undefined or unrepresentable number.

 ## Details

-The IEEE 754 Floating Point representation of NaN (not a number), an undefined or unrepresentable value.

 To test for NaN, use the native JavaScript [`js/isNaN`] or the safer [`js/Number.isNaN`].